xtrinch/vue-express-mongo-todo/README.md

 ## About

+Demonstrates:
-Demonstrates the use of API services, routing with vue-router, state management with vuex, using bootstrap-vue for easier design, ...
+- the use of API services with axios
+- routing with vue-router
+- state management with vuex
+- using bootstrap-vue for easier design
+- production deployment with docker

 ## Usage in development